Edmond Hooker, MD, DrPH

 - Should I have some antibiotics on hand just in case I get exposed?

 What is bioterrorism?

 Bioterrorism is a form of terrorism where there is the intentional release of biological agents (bacteria, viruses, or other germs).
 This is also referred to as germ warfare.
 Terrorism is defined by the United States government as the "unlawful use of force and violence against persons or property to intimidate or coerce a government, the civilian population, or any segment thereof, in furtherance of political or social objectives."
-In addition to biological agents, terrorists can also utilize chemical agents and nuclear bombs.
-While a biological agent may injure or kill people, animals, or plants, the goal for the terrorist is to further their social and political goals.
+The term "terrorism" does not imply what weapon is being used.
+In addition to biological agents, terrorists can also utilize traditional weapons (guns), chemical agents and nuclear bombs.
+While a biological agent may injure or kill people, animals, or plants, the goal for the terrorist is to further their social and political goals by making their civilian targets feel as if their government cannot protect them.
 Many biological agents are found in nature; however, they can be modified by the terrorist to make them more dangerous.
 Some of these agents can be transmitted from person to person, and the infection may take hours or days to become apparent.

 What are the biological agents that can be utilized for bioterrorism?